If you think that inversion therapy can only be used for back pain, you couldn’t be further from the truth.

 It’s been scientifically proven that inversion therapy can allow you to cancel your back surgery, no matter what your doctor believes.

-Another study consisted of 175 patients with crippling back pain (people who could not work) found that after 8 sessions of inversion therapy, 88.6% were able to return to their full-time job.
+Another study consisting of 175 patients with crippling back pain (people who could not work) found that after 8 sessions of inversion therapy, 88.6% were able to return to their full-time job.

 One Important Warning

 All of these benefits can turn into dangers if you buy the cheapest inversion table you can find.
-Cheap comes with a very high price.
+Cheap comes at a very high price.

-When you buy a quality-made inversion table, made out of high carbon steel, there is virtually no risk.
+When you buy a high- quality inversion table, made out of high-carbon steel, there is virtually no risk.

 Conclusion